the-full-stack/fsdl-text-recognizer/README.md

 - [5 min] They push code to Github and submit to gradescope for autograding

 TASKS
-- [ ] rename model to network
+- [x] rename model to network
 - [ ] make pre-processing logic in predict() and fit()/evaluate() should be shared
 - [ ] Mostafa suggests that big datasets cannot be stored in one file. will have to shard over multiple files
-- [ ] increasing GPU utiliation: can incerase batch or number of workers that preprocess data
+- [ ] increasing GPU utilization: can increase batch or number of workers that preprocess data

 ## Lab 2 (60 min)